pritesh511/rstate_app/README.md

 7. Add assets and constats
 8. Setup Fonts in layouts and app.json
 9. Set constant and variable in tailwind config file

+Date - 24/12/2024

+Task:

+1. Setup appwrite for BE
+2. Complete tabs navigation for navigate